taichi-dev/taichi/docs/debugging.rst

 Advanced Optimization
 +++++++++++++++++++++

-Taichi has a advanced optimization engine to make your Taichi kernel to be as fast as it could.
+Taichi has an advanced optimization engine to make your Taichi kernel to be as fast as it could.
-But like the ``gcc -O3`` does, sometimes advanced optimization can leads to BUGs as it tried too hard, including runtime errors like:
+But like the ``gcc -O3`` does, sometimes advanced optimization can lead to BUGs as it tried too hard, including runtime errors like:

 ```RuntimeError: [verify.cpp:basic_verify@40] stmt 8 cannot have operand 7.```